 Counterparty credit risk on account of exposure to state distribution utilities - NHPC is exposed to state power distribution utilities with relatively weak credit profiles, which may impact its collection efficiency.
-Nonetheless, the overall receivables (excluding unbilled revenue) have declined to Rs.
-1,721 crore as on March 31, 2024 from Rs.
-3,130 crore as on March 31, 2023, though the dues greater that 45 days have increased to Rs.
-277 crore from Rs.
-168 crore during the same period on a standalone basis.
-This has been aided by timely payments from the state distribution utilities for the current dues and the structured payments against old dues under the LPS scheme.
+Nonetheless, the overall receivables (excluding unbilled revenue) declined to Rs.
+735 crore as on March 31, 2025, from Rs.
+1,721 crore as on March 31, 2024, although the dues greater that 45 days have slightly increased to Rs.
+295 crore from Rs.
+277 crore during the same period on a standalone basis.
+The improvement in the receivables cycle has been aided by timely payments from the state distribution utilities for the current dues and the structured payments against old dues under the LPS scheme.
 ICRA continues to take comfort from the presence of TPA which mitigates the counterparty credit risk substantially.

-Execution risk associated with under-construction projects - The two major under-construction hydro projects of NHPC, Subansiri (2,000 MW) and Parbati (800 MW), have witnessed sizeable delays in execution and associated cost overruns over the past years.
-These are now expected to be commissioned by May 2026 and December 2024.
-Nevertheless, ICRA has factored in a 3-4 months' delay in the commissioning of these projects.
-Timely completion of the under-construction projects without further material time and cost overruns, and approval of the capital cost for tariff determination by the CERC, will remain the key rating sensitivities.
-The company is developing solar projects under the CPSU scheme with an aggregate capacity of 1,000 MW that are expected to be commissioned by March 2025 and January 2026.
+Execution risk associated with under-construction projects - Post the successful commissioning of the 800-MW Parbati-II project in April 2025 and the healthy construction progress at the 2,000 MW Subansiri Lower project (96.2% physical progress achieved), the execution risks related to these two projects are largely mitigated.
+However, NHPC remains exposed to execution risks in its other under-construction projects, including Dibang (2,880 MW), Teesta-VI (500 MW), Pakal Dul (1,000 MW), Kiru (624 MW), Kwar (540 MW) and Ratle (850 MW), which are at various stages of development.
+A timely completion of the under-construction projects without further material time and cost overruns and approval of the capital cost for tariff determination by the CERC will remain the key rating sensitivities.
+The company is also developing solar projects under the CPSU scheme with an aggregate capacity of 1.4 GW that are expected to be commissioning.
 The appointment of reputed implementing agencies, a matured technology and NHPC's superior project management capabilities mitigate the company's lack of experience in developing large-sized solar projects.

-Cost-competitive power from new projects - The under-construction power projects have high capital cost per MW, which will make the cost of power from such projects unattractive compared to the thermal power projects and the prevailing wind/solar tariffs.
+Moderate cost-competitiveness of power from new projects - The under-construction power projects have high capital cost per MW, which will make the cost of power from such projects unattractive compared to the thermal power projects and the prevailing wind/solar tariffs.
 Therefore, the ability of the company to complete the projects on time and within the budgeted cost, and the rationalisation of the tariffs through various measures will be critical to ensure the cost competitiveness of power.
 It may be noted that hydropower is required for grid stabilisation and can provide peaking power.
 Hence, it can command a premium over other sources of power.
 Moreover, the recent measures by the Ministry of Power, including hydropower purchase obligation, are expected to increase the demand for power from hydropower projects, going forward.